wejendorp/koa-timeout/README.md

 Timeout middleware for koa.

-Will throw "Request timed out" for any requests that take too long.
+Will throw "Request timeout" (Http 408) for any requests that take too long.

 ## Installation